“Prescription Drugs Kill Over 100,000 People Each Year, Are You Being Medicated Incorrectly?”(USA)

 Blood thinning agents such as Coumadin (warfarin) are commonly prescribed to prevent strokes and heart attacks.
 Individuals taking these types of medication should use extreme caution since severe bleeding can result even from the smallest cut or scratch.
 Death can result from excessive blood loss from what would seem to be a minor injury in individuals taking this type of medication.

-You may bleed to death but you probably will not get a heart attack.
+You may bleed to death but you probably will not get a heart attack during the bloodletting.

 This brings me to my own experience and the surgery I attend pushing statins, flu vaccinations and Coumadin (warfarin) and now Metformin at almost every visit in spite of the fact the first two are ineffectual and the third is dangerous not to mention the forth (see below).

-I had a blood test at my annual check-up three weeks ago.
-Some days later a phone call to tell me I needed to take another blood test “but don’t worry there is nothing serious”.
+I had a blood test at my annual check-up three weeks ago (at the time of writing).
+Some days later a phone call to tell me I needed to take another blood test “but don’t worry there’s nothing serious”.

 A few days go by and a call from a doctor who said: “I’ve prescribed you Metformin low dose and I’ve made you an appointment at the diabetes clinic”.
 This was without him seeing me.
 His tone was angry/aggressive and it pissed me off somewhat.
 I said, “This is something new”.
 He said “This has been going on since 2014” the implication being that I knew about it and was avoiding treatment.
 Up until this point no one had ever mentioned diabetes – five years with diabetes and no one had said a bloody word about it?
 It turns out that Metformin is a pre diabetes drug and I began to suspect this as a ruse to get me on yet another drug to swell the already bloated coffers of the drug barons and the doctor’s perks.